FarronF/limerick-council-meetings/meetings/2022/02/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock -  20th January 2022.md

 The Elected Members thanked the staff of the Kilmallock Area office for posting the

-documentation required for the Online Municipal District Meeting.--- Next Meeting
+documentation required for the Online Municipal District Meeting.
+---
+Next Meeting

 The date for the next meeting of the Cappamore Kilmallock District was agreed by the